 Start with an understanding of Critical Success Factors (CSFs)

 CSFs are defined as those things that you must do well in order to be successful.
 You can use CSFs as a way to start defining requirements from the management group.
+Anchoring your ERP requirements in CSFs ensures the system you select supports your actual competitive priorities — not just a generic checklist of features.
+These best practices in ERP requirements analysis are core to successful ERP software selection projects.

 Define measurements of success